tripzilch/tripzilch.github.io/articles/depth-cues.md

 **Shading and shadows**.
 Actually several depth cues:
   - when we know the location of a light source and see objects casting shadows on other objects, we learn that the object shadowing the other is closer to the light source
   - as most illumination comes downward we tend to resolve ambiguities using this information (there's probably some shaded 3D-looking GUI elements you can see right now that use this)
-  - bright objects seem to be closer to the observer than dark ones
+  - (uncertain if true) bright objects seem to be closer to the observer than dark ones
   - ambient occlusion is very important in determining the shape of things (need a bit more on this).

 **Focus blur**.
 The depth of focus of the human eye is limited and this can act as a monocular cue even when all other cues are removed.